William S. McArthur

 William Surles McArthur Jr. (born July 26, 1951) is a retired United States Army colonel and NASA astronaut and a veteran of three Space Shuttle missions and one expedition to the International Space Station via the Russian Soyuz capsule.

-Army career
+Army career and education

 Born July 26, 1951, and raised in Red Springs, North Carolina, McArthur was active in the Boy Scouts of America where he achieved its second highest rank, Life Scout.
-He attended the United States Military Academy, graduating with a Bachelor of Science degree in Applied Science and Engineering in 1973, and earned his commission in the U.S. Army.
-After serving with the 82nd Airborne Division at Fort Bragg, North Carolina, McArthur attended the U.S. Army Aviation School and served tours of duty in Korea and Georgia (where he earned a Master of Science degree in Aerospace Engineering from the Georgia Institute of Technology in 1983).
+He attended the U.S. Military Academy, graduating with a Bachelor of Science degree in applied science and engineering in 1973, and earned his commission in the U.S. Army.
+After serving with the 82nd Airborne Division at Fort Bragg, North Carolina, McArthur attended the U.S. Army Aviation School and served tours of duty in Korea and Georgia, where he earned a Master of Science degree in aerospace engineering from the Georgia Institute of Technology in 1983.

 NASA career

 In 1987, McArthur attended the U.S. Naval Test Pilot School and was trained as an experimental test pilot.
 He was assigned to a post as a flight test engineer at NASA and was selected as an astronaut candidate in 1990.
 McArthur's first spaceflight was in 1993 aboard STS-58.
 Subsequent missions included STS-74 in 1995 and STS-92 in 2000.

 A Master Army Aviator, McArthur has logged over 9,000 flight hours in 41 different aircraft and spacecraft.

 McArthur is the recipient of a number of prestigious awards and honors including the Army Distinguished Service Medal, the Defense Superior Service Medal, the Defense Meritorious Service Medal (Oak leaf cluster), the NASA Distinguished Service Medal, the NASA Exceptional Service Medal and the NASA Space Flight Medal.
 He retired from the U.S. Army in 2001.

 McArthur was on board the International Space Station as a member of Expedition 12, having been launched on Soyuz TMA-7.
 He lived aboard the station from October 3, 2005, until April 8, 2006.

 McArthur served as the Director of Safety and Mission Assurance for the Johnson Space Center until his retirement in June of 2017.